LinaValencia85/ddRAD_NWM/README.md

 mv pyrad_s3.params
 # we have specified the command 10 times, beacase is some cases it doesnt read the line and skip the sample.
 So we want to avoid that

- # I am currently running step 2 and will soon run step 3 for all samples
- # I am also running our old pipeline to compare the results.
-I will send you a summary of results soon.